ArjunKawale/LatinSquares/README.md

 Because exact exam generation algorithms aren't public, this tool uses specific constraints to mimic the cognitive load of the actual test:

 * **Visible Clues:** Every generated grid leaves between 9 and 15 boxes pre-filled to ensure a solvable but challenging board state.
 * **Difficulty Scaling:** The difficulty isn't just about how many empty squares there are.
-It is scaled based on "deduction depth"—the number of logical steps required to isolate the answer for the target square.
+It is scaled based on "deduction depth" i.e the number of logical steps required to isolate the answer for the target square.
   * **Easy:** 1-2 logical steps (direct elimination).
   * **Medium:** 2-3 logical steps.
   * **Hard:** 3-5+ logical steps.